Applying for your student visa

 What is a CAS?

-When you make an application for a Tier 4 (General) Student visa, you will need to provide UKBA with a CAS number.
+When you make an application for a Tier 4 (General) Student visa, you will need to provide the UKVI Office with a CAS number.
 This is a unique identifying number which is issued to you by your chosen University.
-It is evidence that your chosen university has confirmed to the UKBA that you have an unconditional offer of a place at that university and that the university wishes to admit you.
-The university uses an online system to provide UKBA with your details (both personal details, i.e. name, date of birth, passport number; and information about your chosen course and what qualifications you have been admitted on).
-Once the university sends this information to UKBA, the Border Agency will create a unique CAS number, which will be sent to you by the university and which you need to quote in your visa application.
+It is evidence that your chosen university has confirmed to the UKVI that you have an unconditional offer of a place at that university and that the university wishes to admit you.
+The university uses an online system to provide the UKVI Office with your details (both personal details, i.e. name, date of birth, passport number; and information about your chosen course and what qualifications you have been admitted on).
+Once the university sends this information to the UKVI, it will create a unique CAS number, which will be sent to you by the university and which you need to quote in your visa application.

 How do I get a CAS from Sussex?